TheCatFather4/CafePOS/README.md

 ### 1. Time of Day
 There are several time of day settings that can be implemented: Breakfast, Lunch, Dinner, Happy Hour, Seasonal, and Real Time.

-Most users will benefit from using the real time setting, but specific meal times are available for special purposes.
+Most users will benefit from using the real time setting, but specific meal times are available for training or special purposes.

 ### 2. Training Mode
 The application can be set to a training mode where users can practice placing orders.
-A mock database is implemented for this purpose.
+A mock database is implemented for this purpose, allowing new servers to practice their point-of-sale skills.

 ## Interfaces and Implementations